British Aircraft Company Drone: Production

 Premises nearer London were acquired in 1935 at London Air Park, Hanworth, in Middlesex, and production of the single-seat aircraft commenced there.
 In 1936, the company was renamed Kronfeld Ltd, and 20 Drones were built during the year.
 Aircraft fitted with the 23 hp (17 kW) Douglas Sprite engine became known as the Kronfeld Super Drone.
 A version with a 30 hp (22 kW) water-cooled Carden-Ford converted car engine and folding wings was known as the Drone de Luxe.
 The firm closed down in 1937, after 33 Drones had been completed.

 The Drone became popular with private owners.
 Col. the Master of Sempill startled the aviation world in April 1936, when he flew Drone G-ADPJ from Croydon Airport to Berlin in 11 hours flying time on 14 gallons of petrol.
 The return took him nine hours.
 Two Drones flew over 40,000 miles with C.W.A.
 Scott's air display team.
 During the Second World War, a camouflaged Drone de Luxe was unofficially flown by pilots of No. 609 Squadron on duck-shooting sorties using a 12-bore shot gun and a ring-and-bead sight.

-Survivors
+Surviving aircraft

 Eight Drones survived the Second World War, and three of those flew again.
 Three Drones remained extant in 2006, including the sole surviving Kronfeld Drone de Luxe, G-AEKV, which last flew in 1984 and is now owned by Brooklands Museum in Surrey. and currently loaned to the Gliding Heritage Centre at Lasham, Hants.